logo

 Week 40: Ready for Arrival

 At 40 weeks, your baby is fully developed and ready to meet you!
 They likely weigh around 3–4 kg and measure about 20 inches.
-Weekly check-ups help monitor labour signs, and if you pass your due date, your doctor may discuss induction options.
+Weekly check-ups help monitor labour signs, and if you pass your due date, your doctor may discuss options.

 Beyond 40 Weeks: Monitoring Post-Term